Search results for “Transactions”: 106 items

 Is the cashback I receive from Exness subject to taxation?

 Yes, cashback received from Exness is subject to taxation.
 Please note that Exness is currently running a special promotion offering cashback and luxury prizes to Premier members.
-If you receive cashback, please be sure to include it in your tax return.
+If you receive cashback, please be sure to file your tax return.

 15.11.2023